Investing in Climate Science

 How does your science matter?

-Right now, I’m on assignment to the U.S. Global Change Research Program, a Federal program that coordinates and integrates global change research across 13 government agencies (including EPA) to ensure that it most effectively and efficiently serves our Nation and the world.
-It’s my job to oversee a number of aspects of this research coordination.
+Right now, I help lead the U.S. Global Change Research Program, a Federal program that coordinates and integrates global change research across 13 government agencies (including EPA) to ensure that it most effectively and efficiently serves our Nation and the world.

 I think this matters because the problems we are facing related to climate change are quite complicated and interdisciplinary.
 For example, how will we protect coastal wastewater facilities, both now and decades into the future, from problems such as sea level rise, coastal erosion, and heightened storms?
 Or how can we continue to ensure clean air for our citizens in the face of potential impacts of climate change on ozone and PM air quality?